 Noise by Part of Gregory

 Average noise levels for Gregory residents, grouped by direction from the center of Gregory.
-Central Gregory carries the highest population-weighted average; Eastern Gregory carries the lowest.
-Just 1% of residents in Eastern Gregory live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Central Gregory.
+The highest population-weighted average is in northwestern Gregory; the lowest is in southwestern Gregory, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 1% of people above 55 dBA

-Central Gregory sounds about 281% louder than Eastern Gregory to the human ear, a 19.3 dBA gap.
+To the human ear, noise in northwestern Gregory sounds about 236% louder than in southwestern Gregory, a 17.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 35 do you need to be?